 According to the 2010 Census, Mendocino County is 67% white, 23.5% Latino, 1% African-American, 6.3% American Indian, 2% Asian and .2% Pacific Island.
 Gender diversity is 50.1% female.
 Age diversity is 18.2% over 65 and 21.7% under 18.

 MCPB has a paid staff (fulltime, part time and paid contractor) of ten people.
 Nine are Caucasian, one is Asian.
 Four are male and six are female.

 The MCPB Board of Directors is all Caucasian.
-Of its nine members, five are male and four are female.
+Of its seven current members (two vacancies), five are male and two are female.
 The MCPB Board of Directors is entirely self-nominated and then elected by the membership.
 The diversity of the Board cannot be controlled by the organization.
 However, the Board does reflect geographic diversity in that five of its members must come from each of the five County Supervisorial Districts.

 KZYX/KZYZ has 69 active volunteer programmers at the time of this writing.
 Of that 69, 21 are seniors, 33 are women, 5 are Latino, 1 is Asian, 1 is Pacific Islander and 1 is African-American.